mjbellantoni/formtastic-bootstrap/README.md

 ### Major Difference in Behavior

-* No "label" class on labels because Bootstrap uses this label for another purpose (highlighting arbitrary text.)
+* Fortastic Bootstrap omits the <tt>label</tt> class on label tags since Twitter Bootstrap uses this tag in another context (and it makes bad things happen.)
-* 'input' label is in a different place because it makes Bootstrap behave correctly.
+* Fortastic Bootstrap puts the <tt>input</tt> label in a different place because it makes Bootstrap behave correctly.
-* :date, :datetime and :time.
-These are a series of dropdowns in Formtastic, but are just test fields in Bootstrap.
-You lose some of the automagic that (apparently) gets done.
-[See if I can come up with a recommendation.]
+* Fortastic Bootstrap renders <tt>:date</tt>, <tt>:datetime</tt> and <tt>:time</tt> as text fields since this is how Twitter Bootstrap presents these data types  (Formtastic renders them as dropdowns.)
+Some Rails magic may have been lost here.
+Additionally:
-  * Also, date at al are tagged with the 'stringish' class.
+  * <tt>:date</tt> et al are tagged with the <tt>stringish</tt> class.
-  * Don't have hidden fields for date.
+  * Hidden fields are not generated.
 * Fieldsets are simply nested.

-List (li) elements are not inserted.
+Bootstrap is somewhat incomplete, and in a few cases an inference needed to be drawn to determine a course of action.
+If you disagree with any of these choices, feel free to let me know.

 ### Other

-* Some of this was done in a pretty mechanical matter to get the tests to pass.
-If you don't think the right thing is happening, let me know.
-* Formtastic does more than Bootstrap lays out.
-There were situations where I didn't know what to do (nested controls for example.)
-* I've inferred what :boolean should do since there's no example of a single checkbox given.
+A lot of the code (especially the test suite) was copied over from Formtastic and then beaten into submission.
+I'm sure you'll find some ugliness in there.
+In general, I mimicked the Formtastic code structure as much as possible.

+In particular:

+* Bootstrap doesn't say anything about nested <tt>formfields</tt>.
+* Bootstrap doesn't explicitly lay out a <tt>:boolean</tt> control.
+* Bootstrap doesn't explicitly say everything that needs to be said about <tt>:datetime</tt>, <tt>:date</tt>, and <tt>:time</tt>.
-* I've inferred what :datetime should do since there's not example of a single :datetime
+* I've inferred what <tt>:datetime</tt> should do since there's not example of a single <tt>:datetime</tt>.
-* In some places the markup is tortuous (:boolean.)
-Hopefully as Bootstrap evolves these can get simplified.
+* In some places the markup is tortuous (e.g. <tt>:boolean</tt>.)
+Hopefully as Bootstrap evolves these can get simplified!
-* Different html classes for sentence-based inline/block error messages.
+* Bootstrap uses different HTML classes for sentence-based inline/block error messages.

+### What's Missing

+* Formtastic's <tt>:country</tt> and <tt>:time_zone</tt> have not yet been implemented.
+* Twitter Bootstrap's Date Range, Prepend Text, Prepend Checkbox and Appended Checkbox controls have not yet been implemented.

 ## Contributing to formtastic-bootstrap